onepub-dev/dcli/README.md

 Bash has been the 'go to tool' for scripting file system operations for decades and it provides a wealth of really useful features.

-Bash exemplifies the unix philosophy of Lego.
-The building of small, simple, re-usable blocks (applications) that can be coupled together to solve complex problems.

-Bash's power lies in its ability to chain multiple commands together to provide a quick (and often dirty) solution.

-Bash has an elegant set of commands for common file operations such as mv, cp, rm etc.

 ## So why DShell?

 Bash is probably the most commonly used scripting tool for system maintenance.